Luisenstadt Cemetery

 Is photography allowed?

-Photography is generally permitted, but visitors are encouraged to be respectful and mindful of the atmosphere.
+Yes, photography is generally permitted, but it is advisable to be respectful of the solemn nature of the site.

 Are there guided tours?

-Check the official website for information regarding guided tours or educational programs that may be available during your visit.
+Check the official website for current information regarding guided tours and any special events.

 What’s the best time to visit?